The fear of pregnancy loss is real mama, and the emotional impact is heavy so let’s talk about it.

 We get the resistance, but it’s so important to visit a doctor as soon as you think you may be having a miscarriage.

-If embryonic or fetal tissue does not pass completely, it can cause sepsis or infection which we don’t need to tell you is incredibly dangerous.
+In some instances, embryonic or fetal tissue does not pass completely and can cause sepsis or infection.

 Your fears are valid and totally fair, but the best place to feel them is with your doctor.